Main Menu

 This gives us a clue as to what to do and its a trick that professional gamblers use all the time to gain an advantage in any system where a pool of money gets distributed to a few winners. (like betting on horses) Camelot rather strangely refuses to publish details of players choices but we can get a good understanding of players habits from snippets that they have released and from lotteries around the world.

-Basically, people are so lazy in creating an original set of numbers that what comes out of their brains goes to show how stupid humans are.
+Basically, people are very lazy when creating an original set of numbers.
 For instance, some players chose the sequence 1,2,3,4,5,6 in the belief that no one else would think of such a crazy thing.
-Trust me brother, more than 10,000 tickets are bought with that combination every weekend!!!
+But more than 10,000 tickets are bought with that combination every weekend!!!
 If it ever comes up, those lucky winners will have won around £1000.
 Just about enough to buy that gun and point it to their heads.

 Many other sequences have way above average subscription.
 Last weeks numbers, last weeks plus or minus one, consecutive numbers, equally spaced numbers, famous peoples' birth dates, nice patterns, etc....... .

-This is simple.
-Go against all those things mentioned above and try and include high numbers, especially above 31 which rules out most dates from getting in.
-It won't just benefit you on the jackpot, but also if you match 4 or 5 or 5+bonus then your payouts will be that much more than average.
+1. Go against all those things mentioned above and try and include high numbers, especially above 31 which rules out most dates from getting in.
+It won't just benefit you on the jackpot, but when there is a must win lotto draw and you match 3, 4, 5 or 5+bonus then your payouts will be that much more than average when no one wins the jackpot, which is quite often.
 Happy hunting.

 Fun StrategyGood Causes